lhhiep2204/Locify/docs/Locify_API_Documentation.md

 - **Server-Side Validation**:
   - The backend verifies the Firebase ID token using the Firebase Admin SDK to authenticate the user and extract the `user_id` (Firebase UID).
-  - If the token is invalid or expired, the server returns an `E006` error (Unauthorized access).
+  - If the token is invalid or expired, the server returns an E005 error (Invalid or missing Firebase token).

 - **Example Client Code**:
   **iOS (Swift)**: